mam737/InsertionPreference_TEs/README.md

 | 4      | One       | 1.0e-08      | Yes       | Yes      |
 | 5      | Five       | 1.0e-05      | No       | No      |

-The folder \textbf{SLiM_Models} contains the associated SLiM scripts named following this conventon (ModelX.slim).
+The folder **SLiM_Models** contains the associated SLiM scripts named following this conventon -ModelX.slim.
 The header of each of these files provides details about the genomic architecture and TE biology considered.